-Description - Havermill laminate planks capture the beautiful realism of nature with the durability, low cost, and versatility of a laminate floor.
+Description - Havermill RevWood laminate planks capture the beautiful realism of nature with the durability, low cost, and versatility of a laminate floor.
 Whether you are looking for a dark maple, busy oak, warm walnut, or distinguished hickory, Havermill is perfect Collection for your home decor. complete with micro beveled edging, a lifetime warranty, and surface embossing, this series is sure to be a stunning new addition to your home for years to come.

 Material – Mohawk laminate flooring products are made using recycled materials, providing an environmentally friendly flooring option that is highly durable.
 Mohawk laminate planks are also made in the USA, feature Uniclic technology and are FloorScore certified.

 Size – Laminate floor planks are 5.25" wide x 47.25" long.

 Class Rating – AC4 (Designed for home use in all foot traffic areas and can meet some commercial standards).